newtheatre/website/_content/get-involved.md

 layout: toc
 pre_toc: |
   Have you ever wondered what it would be like to rig lights in a theatre?
 Ever toyed with the idea of directing a play?
 Pondered what it might be like to get up on stage in front of hundreds of people?
 Longed to design and build an entire set?
 The Nottingham New Theatre is one of the biggest student-run groups at Nottingham, and the only student-run theatre in England, and if any of the above is true for you, come and get involved!
 banner: true
 banner_text: "Be a part of the Nottingham New Theatre"
 banner_image: "get-involved.jpg"
 ---

-**Season Launches** are the best opportunity to see all of the roles available in all of our shows for a season.
+**Season Launches** are the best opportunity to see all of the roles available in our shows for that season.
 You will find out what plays are in the season, and they'll all be looking for actors, technicians, designers, builders and so on.

 {% include date.html date="launch" %}